3 Ways to Refinance Your Mortgage With Bad Credit

 Risks of a Bad Credit Refinance

 While it’s possible to qualify for a refinance with bad credit, there are risks you should know.
-One of the biggest concerns is the higher interest rates that typically accompany poor credit
+One of the biggest concerns is the higher interest rates that typically accompany poor credit.
+Those with good credit scores (670 or higher) are usually quoted lower fixed interest rates on a mortgage refinance loan than those with poor credit scores.

-“That can mean the difference, for example, between getting a rate below about 6.5% on a 30-year fixed-rate refi loan versus a rate well above 7%,” he says.
+That can mean the difference, for example, between getting a rate below about 6.5% on a 30-year fixed-rate refi loan versus a rate well above 7%.
 That rate difference can equate to paying thousands extra in mortgage interest over the life of the loan.

 Lenders view borrowers with low credit scores as risky, so they often charge higher rates, which may not improve your financial situation.
-Additionally, refinancing can come with significant upfront costs, including closing fees, appraisal costs, and other charges that can total 2% to 6% of the loan amount.
+Additionally, refinancing can come with significant upfront costs, including closing costs, appraisal costs, and other charges that can total 2% to 6% of the loan amount.
 These costs might outweigh any benefits if the potential savings aren’t substantial.

 Dennis Shirshikov, Head of Content for Awning.com and a finance and economics professor at the City University of New York, cautions that pursuing a mortgage refinance with bad credit can be extra challenging in other ways.